jonathanbcsouza/responsive-web-design-exercises/README.md

 > 🚨 This project is a work in progress! 🚨

-### The challenges below were my solutions for achieving that certification.
+### These were my solutions for achieving the FreeCodeCamp Certification.
 ---
 #### **Challenge 1** - Build a Tribute Page